Zamiell/isaac-faq/misc/Blog-Response.md

   Situation1,
   Situation2,
   Situation3,
-  // Situation4, // If we uncomment this line, the program will no longer compile }
+  // Situation4, // If we uncomment this line, the program will no longer compile.
+}

 function getThingBasedOnSituation(situation: Situation) {